-North Forest High SchoolHouston, TX 00000
+North Forest High School10726 Mesa Drive

 Design Achievement – The Houston Independent School District identified a goal to create a 21st Century high school to replace the existing North Forest High School.
-DLR Group's design began by working with the client to develop guiding principles through a series of visioning meetings with administrators, staff, students, and community.
-The outcome was to focus on small learning communities and safety and security.
-Located on a site across the street from the existing facility, the school is designed around four small learning communities with open collaborative spaces.
-Students and staff will collaborate throughout the building, providing opportunities for interdisciplinary and cross-curriculum instruction.
-The SLCs create a sense of community by breaking down the larger population into group of students sharing similar interests.
+DLR Group's design process began by working with the client to develop guiding principles through a series of visioning meetings with administrators, staff, students, and community.
+The outcome was to focus on small learning communities, and safety and security.
+Located on a site across the street from an existing facility, the school is designed around four small learning communities with open collaborative spaces.
+Students and staff collaborate throughout the new building, providing opportunities for interdisciplinary and cross-curriculum instruction.
+The SLCs create a sense of community by breaking down the larger population into groups of students sharing similar interests.
 Transparency and flexibility will foster student interaction and exploration throughout the school.
-The school's landscape design provides a "park-like" setting for students and staff.
+The school's landscape design provides a park-like setting for students and staff.

 Scope Summary – The 205,000-SF high school will serve 1,630 students in grades 9-through-12 in four small learning communities.
 A centrally located community building combines the identities of the four SLCs, and houses student social commons, athletics, and performing arts.
 Flexible spaces allow the buildings to be configured for a variety of uses.
 The high school has been designed to LEED Silver status.
 DLR Group provided architecture, planning, and interior design services in partnership with Page Architects.